-Common pinched nerves in calf
+Common pinched nerves in the calf

 Common peroneal nerve entrapment